Playback and Video Boards

-Video Boards based on NVIDIA Chipset
+Video Boards based on a NVIDIA Chipset

-Make sure you have "Full Hardware Acceleration" enabled; otherwise the YUV overlay will not be created, and the player window will be black.
+Make sure you have "Full Hardware Acceleration" enabled, otherwise the YUV overlay will not be created and the player window will be black.

 Depending on the model, NVIDIA boards may have additional TV outputs (CVBS, S-Video, HDMI or even SDI) that you may use.